jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

   .. code-block:: python

-    AttributeError: module 'src.car' has no attribute 'car'
+    AttributeError: module 'src.car' has no attribute 'starter'

   because ``car.py`` in the ``src`` folder_ does not have anything named ``starter`` in it